-Hirschhornsalz", hartshorn, ammonium carbonate or baker's ammonia, cookies and flat biscuits or crackers.
+Ammonium carbonate is used for leavening in cookies, flat biscuits, or crackers.
+In German baking, it's known as hirschhornsalz or hartshorn, and it is also called baker's ammonia.
 It is not used for cakes since the gaseous ammonia given off during baking cannot escape the thicker, higher batters and would make the baked goods smell bad.
-It leaves no salty or soapy taste residue as baking powder sometimes does since it completely decomposes into three gasses.
+It leaves no salty or soapy taste residue as baking powder sometimes does since it completely decomposes into ammonia and carbon dioxide.

-Usually, baker's ammonia is mixed in with the liquid before adding to the dry ingredients, so that it dissolves well and mixes thoroughly.
-It must be stored dry, in a well-sealed container, because it is very hydroscopic and clumps easily.
-To tell if it is still active, place a small amount in hot water.
+Usually, ammonium carbonate is mixed in with the liquid before adding to the dry ingredients, so that it dissolves well and mixes thoroughly.
+It must be stored dry, in a well-sealed container, because it absorbs moisture easily and clumps, To tell if it is still active, place a small amount in hot water.
 If it bubbles vigorously, you can use it in your recipes.

 - Ammonium carbonate (NH4 )2CO3 → 2NH3 + CO2 + H2 O